 You have to train yourself to bear the smell of rotting food and unwashed clothing.

 Then, try to avoid hysteria at the mix of clean and dirty clothes half on the floor and the rest decorating the bed and desk.

 Swallow the anger and annoyance, mom.
-Be patient and understanding.
+Expert advice suggests that the best plan of action is to be patient and understanding.
 It’s all part of growing up.

 He lacks the order, focus, and discipline to do routine tasks that you and I would easily do in an hour.

 Remember, the teen brain is under construction.
 He is still growing the parts of the brain that deal with organization.

 BAD HABIT # 3: YOUR TEENAGER IS A LIVING VACUUM CLEANER